These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 30. SnapApp’s Interactive Content Solution

-SnapApp is a popular tool for creating interactive and engaging content, including quizzes, calculators, surveys, and more, to help clients capture more leads.
-SnapApp also integrates closely with leading marketing automation providers and CRM solutions, allowing clients to collect an even deeper picture of the leads and prospects they collect using the tool.
+SnapApp is a popular tool for creating interactive and engaging content, including quizzes, calculators, and surveys to help clients capture more leads.
+SnapApp also integrates closely with leading marketing automation providers and CRM solutions, allowing clients to collect an augmented understanding of their leads and prospects.

 Key Takeaway: Arming your partners with educational content centered around your product and best practices helps them sell your product to their customers.